 At least one placement or ad unit must be included in targeting.

-country=France AND city=Paris.
 You can also exclude places.
-For example, you can target
+Target

 country=France AND city!=Paris to target France but exclude Paris.

 - Feature phone

 The "Browser" targeting type does not apply to WebViews within mobile apps—that is, a browser view imbedded or otherwise integrated inside of a mobile application.

 Useful for advertisers who are trying to reach an audience using a specific browser.
 Here's a list of more popular browsers available:

 - Google Chrome

 - Microsoft Internet Explorer

 Other browsers are also included as possible values.
 Search the targeting selector to find them.
 Here are some pointers on targeting browsers:

 - To target all versions of a browser: Select browser name followed by "(x.x)".
 For example, select Google Chrome (x.x) to target all versions of the Google Chrome browser.